Skip to main content

 Designing mutations

-CRUD mutations can easily be disabled by disabling the create, update and delete behaviors in your preset:
+CRUD mutations can easily be disabled by disabling the insert, update and delete behaviors in your preset:

 graphile.config.mjs